Star: Diameter

 Due to their great distance from the Earth, all stars except the Sun appear to the unaided eye as shining points in the night sky that twinkle because of the effect of the Earth's atmosphere.
 The Sun is close enough to the Earth to appear as a disk instead, and to provide daylight.
 Other than the Sun, the star with the largest apparent size is R Doradus, with an angular diameter of only 0.057 arcseconds.

-The disks of most stars are much too small in angular size to be observed with current ground-based optical telescopes, and so interferometer telescopes are required to produce images of these objects.
+The disks of most stars are much too small in angular size to be observed with current ground-based optical telescopes, so interferometer telescopes are required to produce images of these objects.
 Another technique for measuring the angular size of stars is through occultation.
 By precisely measuring the drop in brightness of a star as it is occulted by the Moon (or the rise in brightness when it reappears), the star's angular diameter can be computed.

-Stars range in size from neutron stars, which vary anywhere from 20 to 40 km in diameter, to supergiants like Betelgeuse in the Orion constellation, which has a diameter about 1,000 times that of the Sun with a much lower density.
+Stars range in size from neutron stars, which vary anywhere from 20 to 40 km in diameter, to supergiants like Betelgeuse in the Orion constellation, which has a diameter about 640 times that of the Sun with a much lower density.

 Kinematics

 The motion of a star relative to the Sun can provide useful information about the origin and age of a star, as well as the structure and evolution of the surrounding galaxy.
 The components of motion of a star consist of the radial velocity toward or away from the Sun, and the traverse angular movement, which is called its proper motion.

 Radial velocity is measured by the doppler shift of the star's spectral lines and is given in units of km/s.
 The proper motion of a star, its parallax, is determined by precise astrometric measurements in units of milli-arc seconds (mas) per year.
 With knowledge of the star's parallax and its distance, the proper motion velocity can be calculated.
 Together with the radial velocity, the total velocity can be calculated.
 Stars with high rates of proper motion are likely to be relatively close to the Sun, making them good candidates for parallax measurements.

 When both rates of movement are known, the space velocity of the star relative to the Sun or the galaxy can be computed.
 Among nearby stars, it has been found that younger population I stars have generally lower velocities than older, population II stars.
 The latter have elliptical orbits that are inclined to the plane of the galaxy.
-A comparison of the kinematics of nearby stars has allowed astronomers to trace their origin to common points in giant molecular clouds, and are referred to as stellar associations.
+A comparison of the kinematics of nearby stars has allowed astronomers to trace their origin to common points in giant molecular clouds; such groups with common points of origin are referred to as stellar associations.